Stephen Curry: Filmmaking

-In April 2018, Sony Pictures Entertainment announced a wide-ranging, multiyear multimedia deal with Curry's newly formed production company Unanimous Media (named for Curry becoming the first NBA player in history to be elected the league's MVP by a unanimous vote), located on the Sony Pictures studio lot in Culver City.
-The film and TV deal included electronics, gaming and virtual reality and is focused on faith and family-friendly content.
+In April 2018, Sony Pictures Entertainment announced a wide-ranging, multiyear multimedia deal with Curry's newly-formed production company Unanimous Media (named for Curry becoming the first NBA player in history to be elected the league's MVP by a unanimous vote), located on the Sony Pictures studio lot in Culver City.
+The film and TV deal included electronics, gaming, and virtual reality, and is focused on faith and family-friendly content.

 In October 2018, Curry signed on as executive producer of the film Breakthrough, scheduled for release in April 2019.
 Curry was also executive producer of the film Emanuel, scheduled for US theatrical release in select theaters on June 17, 2019.
 The film focused on the responses by family members of victims of the 2015 Charleston church shooting.
 Curry remarked, "In the face of adversity, in the face of tragedy, how can I get through it?"

 Beginning in 2019, Curry became both the executive producer and resident golf pro on the American sports reality competition television series Holey Moley.
 On June 24, 2020, Curry released a trailer for his new show on his YouTube channel called Ultimate Home Championships, a show featuring people such as DeAndre Jordan, Ronda Rousey, and Kristopher London, where contestants competed in wacky at-home challenges using things in their home.
 In 2020, Unanimous Media signed a deal with Amazon's Audible.
 The same year, Curry served as the executive producer of an animated revival of the 1970s sitcom Good Times along with the series' original executive producer, Norman Lear, and Family Guy creator Seth MacFarlane.
 The series was green-lit by Netflix in 2020.

 In 2021, Curry signed on as executive producer of The Queen of Basketball, a documentary short film about basketball legend Lusia Harris.
 The same year, Unanimous Media signed a deal with NBCUniversal.
 In 2023, Unanimous Media and Ryan Coogler co-produced Stephen Curry: Underrated, a sports documentary film chronicling Curry's path to NBA stardom.
 Apple TV+ secured the streaming rights and a release date of July 21, 2023.

+In 2026, he was producer of and narrator on Sentenced, a documentary film about literacy in the U.S. It had its premiere on March 11, 2026 at the IMAX Theatre at the Indiana State Museum, supported by Indy Reads, Indiana Sports Corp, and the Children's Literacy Project.